French football bribery scandal: Context

-Organising of the bribe
+Organising the bribe

 In his autobiography, Valenciennes player Jacques Glassmann said that captain Christophe Robert had asked him to forfeit the Marseille match the day beforehand, 19 May.
-Bernard Tapie asked Marseille player Jean-Jacques Eydelie to act as conduit to bribe Valenciennes players Glassmann, Robert and Jorge Burruchaga.
+Bernard Tapie asked Marseille player Jean-Jacques Eydelie to act as a conduit to bribe Valenciennes players Glassmann, Robert and Jorge Burruchaga.
 In his 2006 book, Eydelie described the event: "Bernard Tapie said to us, 'It is imperative that you get in touch with your former Nantes team-mates at Valenciennes (there were two of them including Burruchaga).
 We don't want them acting like idiots and breaking us before the final with Milan."
 At around 21:00 CEST (19:00 UTC) that day, Robert spoke to Eydelie, and he later spoke to Marseille general manager Jean-Pierre Bernès.
 During the call, Glassmann refused to participate in the bribe, whereas the other two accepted the bribe, and an agreement was made for Robert's wife to collect the money from Eydelie.
 On the day of the match, Robert convinced the Valenciennes team to deliberately lose the match.